bcgov/sso-keycloak-backstage/Using-Your-SSO-Client.md

 #### A note on redirect URIs

 You can use any valid URI for your redirect URIs.
 At least one redirect URI is required for each or DEV, TEST and PROD.
 If you don't know the redirect URI for one or more of these environments, you may provide any valid URI for now and change it later.
 We suggest something like 'http://localhost:1000'

+#### Advanced settings

+Through the Common Hosted Single Sign On Application, with a suitable justification, you can request to configure the following settings

+* **Access Token Lifespan** - This setting is for the max time before an access token is expired.
+The value is recommended to be short relative to the SSO timeout

+* **Client Session Idle** - this setting is the time a client session is allowed to be idle before it expires.
+Tokens are invalidated when a client session is expired.
+If not set it uses the standard SSO session idle value.

+* **Client Session Max** - this setting is the max time for a client session before it expires.
+Tokens are invalidated when a client session is expired.
+If not set it uses the standard SSO session max value.

+* **Client Offline Session Idle** - this setting is the time that client offline session is allowed to be idle before it expires.
+Offline tokens are invalidated when a client offline session is expired.
+If not set it uses the offline session idle value

+* **Client Offline Session Max** - this setting is the max time before a client offline session is expired.
+Offline tokens are invalidate when a client offline session is expired.
+If not set, it uses the offline session max value.

+More information can be found [here](https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.5/html/server_administration_guide/managing_user_sessions#timeouts)

 ### Dos and Don'ts